MEGA65/open-roms/CONFIG.md

 Feature needs 2 bytes in KERNAL segmment (for CPUs needing the patch), but at the same time allows optimizations allowing to gain some more bytes.
 If unsure - enable.

+## Debug options

+Options in this section are for debug purposes only.
+If unsure - disable.

 ### `CONFIG_DBG_STUBS_BRK`

-Option just for debugging purposes - replaces `RTS` stubbed routines implementation with one causing a break.
+Replaces `RTS` stubbed routines implementation with one causing a break.

-If unsure - disable.
+### `CONFIG_DBG_PRINTF`

+Makes 'printf' routine available.